The Den and The Hub 2025-2026

 Mr Lindop

-Teaching Assistants: Mrs Dooley, Mrs Northwood and Miss Willdig
+Teaching Assistants: Mrs Dooley, Mrs Clough, Mrs Northwood and Miss Willdig

 The Den and The Hub are our SEND and Pastoral Provision within school.
-Our aim is to support children with additional needs to access mainstream education, reigniting a love of learning and engaging confidently with their education.
+Our aim is to support children with additional needs to access mainstream education by nurturing and inspiring our children so that they make progress and develop confidence to achieve.
 Children access a range of interventions; such as Attention Autism, ELSA, Speech and Language and Sensory Circuits.

 Within The Den, which is our resource provision, we follow the Sensory Classroom curriculum based on the Equals curriculum which is tailored to individual needs.
 We teach children through a range of sensory learning techniques, helping to build confidence, understanding, self-regulation and communication.